Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Convergence Analysis of Pigeonhole SGLD

 The next assumption is on the step size and the initial values. \begin{assumption} In both Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD}, the step size matrix $\Ecal=\Ecal^{(t)}$ is a constant diagonal matrix, with $\epsilon_{\min}$ and $\epsilon_{\max}$ being its minimum and maximum diagonal entries and satisfying $\epsilon_{\max}/\epsilon_{\min} \leqslant \overline c_{\epsilon} <\infty$ for a constant $\overline c_{\epsilon}$.
 The initial value $\theta^{(0)}$ is drawn from a distribution $\nu_0$ whose support is inside $\Theta_N$.
 Furthermore, $\nu_0$ is a $\lambda$-warm start with respect to $\Pi^*_N$ for some constant $\lambda>0$, i.e., $\sup_{\Acal \subseteq \Theta_N} \nu_0(\Acal)/\Pi_N^*(\Acal) \leqslant \lambda$. \end{assumption} Constant step sizes are commonly used in real applications of SGLD.
 The initial distribution $\nu_0$ from which the initial value $\theta^{(0)}$ is drawn is a reasonably good proxy to the true posterior $\Pi_N^*$.
 This condition has been commonly adopted by the theory on SGLD such as \cite{zou2020faster}, etc.

-For stating our theory, we need the following definition of Cheeger constant.
-For a probability measuer $\nu$ on $\Theta_N$, we say that $\nu$ satisfies the isoperimetric inequality with Cheeger constant $\rho$ if for any $\Acal \subseteq \Theta_N$,
+For stating our theory, we need the following definition of the Cheeger constant.
+For a probability measure $\nu$ on $\Theta_N$, we say that $\nu$ satisfies the isoperimetric inequality with Cheeger constant $\rho$ if for any $\Acal \subseteq \Theta_N$,

 where $\Acal_d = \{x \in \Theta_N: \exists y \in \Acal, \|x - y\|_2 \leqslant d \}$ and $\|\cdot\|_2$ is the Euclidean norm.